 As the chaos over the Coronavirus pandemic takes over the headlines, social media, our inboxes, and the conversations we have with loved ones, anxiety can become overwhelming.
 It’s important to take a step back and learn how we can relieve anxiety over things we cannot control.
 The idea of “locus of control” has been around for centuries.
 A simple circle of control activity is a great way to put our stress in check.

 It can be helpful for you, your students, and family members to take a moment to think about the difference between the things you can control vs. the things you cannot control.
 Often this helps ground us and pushes us to break the cycle of catastrophizing a situation.

-Grab an editable version of this infographic to use with your family and friends.
+Grab an editable version of this infographic to use the circle of control for kids or adults.

 Let’s take a look at how this might work:

 Let Go of Things You Can’t Control with The Circle of Control

 When we worry, it’s truly very unproductive, and it causes us to make up extreme scenarios and outcomes that may never come to fruition.

 So, you see, worrying is pointless because we cannot always control outcomes and it’s very possible that our worst fears will never come true…and we’ve wasted energy thinking about them (a lot of energy).
 And in turn, we create an environment full of anxiety.